Pacific Opera

 Pacific Opera is an opera training company based in Sydney, Australia.

-Founded in 2003 by Sylvie Renaud-Calmel and Christine Douglas, the first artistic director, the company has an annual Young Artist Program for emerging opera singers aged 18 to 35, which integrates coaching, rehearsals and stage craft with numerous public and private performance opportunities.
+Founded in 2003 by Sylvie Renaud-Calmel and Christine Douglas OAM, the first artistic director, the company has an annual Young Artist Program for emerging opera singers aged 18 to 35, which integrates coaching, rehearsals and stage craft with numerous public and private performance opportunities.
 Annual opera productions offer role practice to the young artists and employment for young industry professionals including designers, orchestral musicians, repetiteurs, conductors and directors.

-Simon Kenway was artistic director from 2015 to 2019, followed by co-directors Peter Coleman-Wright and Cheryl Barker.
+Simon Kenway was artistic director from 2015 to 2019, followed by co-directors Peter Coleman-Wright AO and Cheryl Barker AO.
 Coleman-Wright introduced the staging of "pocket operas" in 2021, works reduced to about an hour and tailored to young singers.